allpro/form-manager/README.md

 [![license][license-badge]][license-link]
 [![donate][donate-badge]][donate-link]

-FormManager (**"FM'**) is collection of data-handling tools for form-data, or any data actually.
+FormManager (**'FM'**) is collection of data-handling tools for form-data, or any data actually.
-The motivation for this helper is to have **a total data solution for forms**, that can virtually eliminate the need for custom code.
+The motivation for this helper is to have **a total data solution for forms**, which can virtually eliminate the need for custom code.

 ## FormManager Capabilities